 We recognize the importance of programs that specifically address the needs of women, given that women comprise the majority of the workforce in the global footwear and apparel industry.
 In many developing countries, women have lower education levels than men and many also lack basic knowledge related to personal health and finances.
 Furthermore, we believe – and research supports – that investing in women is also an investment in the wellbeing of children, families and communities.

 Finding quality and affordable childcare is a challenge for working families all around the world.
 In Central America, New Balance has been working through the Americas Group to facilitate national, multi-stakeholder dialogue on childcare and other issues, which has included several public discussions in which factories have shared both success stories and challenges about providing childcare for workers and how such initiatives have benefited their workforce.
-Recently, the Americas Group has also been surveying workers at apparel suppliers throughout El Salvador to better understand their childcare needs and preferences.
+In 2018, the Americas Group surveyed workers at apparel suppliers throughout El Salvador to better understand their childcare needs and preferences.
 We are continuing to explore possible models and ways to address this issue with our suppliers as well as looking for collaboration opportunities.

 The International Labor Organization (ILO) estimates that about 152 million children are victims of some form of child labor.* While this number has been decreasing since the year 2000, child labor remains a problem in the global textile and footwear industries.